-Effective supervision has always been important from a risk management perspective but never more so than now, with many staff working remotely, some for the first time and having to grapple with new technology and processes.
+Effective supervision has always been important from a risk management perspective but never more so than now, when it comes to managing risks when working remotely.
+Especially if you’re having to grapple with new technology and processes.

 Experience of Staff: The staff that are being supervised and their qualifications and level of experience.
 For example, qualified experienced Solicitors will not need as much day to day supervision or quality checking as a Paralegal or Trainee Solicitor.